DOM to JSON and back

 Then see it in action.
 View the source on that page to see what we mean.

-elements.import jsToDom from "./js-to-dom.js"
+head and body elements.import jsToDom from "./js-to-dom.js"

 globalThis.addEventListener("DOMContentLoaded", async () => {